Service Dog FAQs

 Canine Companions has a comprehensive and participatory program to ensure the ongoing success of its working teams.
 Throughout the working life of the dogs, graduates periodically return to campus with their dogs for public certification, workshops, seminars and reunions.

-In addition, Canine Companions instructors and graduates communicate on an on-going basis through correspondence, reports and by providing advice via telephone and email.
+In addition, Canine Companions instructors and graduates communicate on an on-going basis through correspondence, reports and by providing advice via phone and email.
 Instructors also travel into the field to conduct workshops and to resolve specific training or behavioral problems in the graduate’s home and/or workplace environment.

 Canine Companions maintains ownership of the service dog even after placement is made.
 A graduate is personally and financially responsible for the service dog’s care and maintenance, including food and veterinary services.